chemlab/chemlab/docs/index.rst

 more information about the newest features check out the release notes in the :doc:`whatsnew` document.

 Chemlab is developer-friendly, it provides good documentation and has an easy structure to get in.
 Feel free to send me anything that you may do with chemlab, like supporting a new file format, a new graphic renderer, a nice example, even if you don't think it's perfect.
-Send an email to the `mailing list <mailto:python-chemlab.googlegroups.com>`_ or file an issue on the github page to discuss any idea that comes to your mind.
+File an issue on the github page to discuss any idea that comes to your mind.
 Get involved!

 .. _user-manual: